loktacar/wallpapermaker/README.md

-`wpmaker` creates wallpaper collages
+`wpmaker`
 ===============================================================================

 Tired of having a folder full of wallpapers and only seeing one at a time?

-`wpmaker` has the ability to create collages from randomly selected images from a folder.
+`wpmaker` has the ability to create collages of randomly selected images from that folder.
 Also it can do the standard one-at-a-time thing, keeping the aspect ratio and cropping instead of stretching.

 Here is an [example](http://i.imgur.com/BnZTn.jpg)